-for arbitrary choice of $A$ and $B$ such that $\dist_{A,B}=R$, where $\tilde{\xi}_\beta=\poly(\beta)$ and $\poly(x)$ denote a finite degree polynomial.
-As shown in Sec.~\ref{sec:Quantum entanglement}, from the continuity bounds, the inequality~\eqref{Ineq:main_conj} yields the same upper bound for other entanglement measures.
-Our main theorems have not arrived at this form of entanglement clustering, and we still need a lot of work to refine the current results.
+for an arbitrary choice of $A$ and $B$ such that $\dist_{A,B}=R$, where $\tilde{\xi}_\beta=\poly(\beta)$ and $\poly(x)$ denote a finite degree polynomial.
+As shown in Sec.~\ref{sec:Quantum entanglement}, from the continuity bounds, inequality~\eqref{Ineq:main_conj} yields the same upper bound for other entanglement measures.
+However, the main theorems presented in this paper did not arrived at this form of entanglement clustering, and further investigations are required to refine the current results.

-In conclusion, we unveiled a fundamental limit on the characteristic length scale such that some types of quantum effects can exist.
-The present results do not depend on system details and hold at arbitrary temperatures.
-Little has been known regarding the universal structural constraints in low-temperature physics that must be satisfied by every quantum many-body system.
-Identifying these constraints is a critical task in understanding the complicated quantum many-body phases as well as developing efficient algorithms for quantum many-body simulations.
-We hope that our work has paved a new way to access this profound problem.
+In conclusion, this study unveiled a fundamental limit on the characteristic length scale, such that certain types of quantum effects can exist.
+Moreover, the present results do not depend on system details and hold at arbitrary temperatures.
+The understanding of the universal structural constraints in low-temperature physics, which must be satisfied for every quantum many-body system, still remains limited.
+Consequently, identifying these constraints is a critical task for understanding the complicated quantum many-body phases as well as developing efficient algorithms for quantum many-body simulations.
+This study is expected to introduce a novel approach to address this profound problem.

-Finally, we leave the following topics as specific open questions.
+Finally, the following topics are mentioned as specific open questions:

-\begin{itemize} \item{} The first point is to derive a clustering theorem for the relative entanglement instead of the PPT relative entanglement.
-One possible way for the purpose is to resolve the conjecture~\ref{conj_entanglement_exist}.
-Then, we would be able to improve Proposition~\ref{prop:quantum_correlation_negativity}; that is, under the condition of (almost) zero quantum correlations [i.e., Ineq.~\eqref{cond_M_Quantum_corr}], similar inequality to \eqref{ineq:prop:quantum_correlation_negativity} may hold for the relative entanglement $E_{R}(\rho_{AB})$ instead of $E_{R}^{\PPT}(\rho_{AB})$.
-The improvement immediately yields the entanglement clustering for other popular measures such as the entanglement of formations [see also the discussion after Ineq.~\eqref{sep_closeness_ineq}].
+\begin{itemize} \item{} First, deriving a clustering theorem for the relative entanglement instead of the PPT relative entanglement.
+This may be addressed by resolving conjecture~\ref{conj_entanglement_exist}.
+Subsequently, Proposition~\ref{prop:quantum_correlation_negativity} can be improved; in other words, under the condition of (almost) zero quantum correlations [i.e., Ineq.~\eqref{cond_M_Quantum_corr}], a similar inequality to \eqref{ineq:prop:quantum_correlation_negativity} may hold for the relative entanglement $E_{R}(\rho_{AB})$ instead of $E_{R}^{\PPT}(\rho_{AB})$.
+This improvement immediately yields the entanglement clustering for other popular measures, such as the entanglement of formations [see also the discussion after Ineq.~\eqref{sep_closeness_ineq}].